 Treatment trains should be designed from a verified mass balance.
 Separating solids, digesting organics, recovering ammonia and precipitating phosphorus can produce several useful outputs, but each stage also creates fugitive emissions, reject water or concentrated residues.
 Combining technologies is advantageous only when the outputs have secure uses and the additional recovery exceeds the added energy and chemical burden.
 A biorefinery configuration suitable for a large dairy cluster may be uneconomic and environmentally inferior for dispersed farms.
 Modular equipment, shared regional plants and mobile separation units deserve comparative evaluation because scale economies must be weighed against transport and governance costs (Arsic et al., 2025; Awasthi et al., 2022).

-Data quality remains a major weakness in manure circularity claims.
+Data quality remains a major weakness in claims of manure circularity.
 Volumes are often estimated from animal numbers and standard excretion factors, while actual nutrient concentration varies with diet, water use, bedding and storage.
-Methane leakage is frequently assumed rather than measured, and recovered-product substitution may be credited even when farmers continue purchasing the same quantity of mineral fertiliser.
+Methane leakage is frequently assumed rather than measured, and recovered-product substitution may be credited even when farmers continue purchasing the same quantity of mineral fertilizer.
 Digital flow records, periodic laboratory analysis and field-scale nutrient accounting would improve verification.
-Such monitoring is not merely a research need; it is necessary for credible carbon markets, fertiliser certification and public confidence in recycled nutrients (Burns et al., 2026; Sadeghpour & Keshavarz Afshar, 2024).
+Such monitoring is not merely a research need; it is necessary for credible carbon markets, fertilizer certification, and public confidence in recycled nutrients (Burns et al., 2026; Sadeghpour & Keshavarz Afshar, 2024).

 7. Valorisation of Animal By-products Beyond the Farm Gate

 Circularity continues after animals leave the farm.
 Slaughter and processing generate edible offal, blood, hides, bones, fat, feathers, gastrointestinal contents and wastewater.
 The highest-value strategy is to prevent avoidable loss and retain safe edible tissues in food markets.
 Cultural preferences, cold chains and inspection systems influence whether this occurs.
-Inedible fractions can then enter rendering, feed, fertiliser, collagen, gelatin, keratin, enzymes, pharmaceuticals, biomaterials or energy pathways.
+Inedible fractions can then enter rendering, feed, fertilizer, collagen, gelatin, keratin, enzymes, pharmaceuticals, biomaterials, or energy pathways.
 Reviews show substantial technical potential, but the feasible cascade differs by species, disease status, regulation and infrastructure (Limeneh et al., 2022).

 Blood illustrates both value and risk.
 It is rich in protein and bioactive compounds, but high moisture and biological oxygen demand make uncontrolled discharge highly polluting.
 Rapid hygienic collection can support food, feed or biochemical use; delayed or mixed collection may restrict the material to treatment or energy recovery.
 The evidence for bioactive peptides and functional ingredients is scientifically promising, but commercial translation requires fractionation, safety assurance and markets that can absorb variable supply (Bah et al., 2013).
-Similar logic applies to feathers and hides: keratin and collagen can command higher value than combustion, but separation and quality preservation must occur at source.
+Similar logic applies to feathers and hides: keratin and collagen can command higher value than they do in combustion, but separation and quality preservation must occur at the source.

 In regions with fragmented slaughter infrastructure, the principal challenge may be basic sanitation rather than advanced biorefining.
 Indian evidence, for example, identifies inadequate segregation, wastewater treatment and enforcement as barriers to sustainable management and cautions against importing high-technology models without viable collection and governance (Ragasri & Sabumon, 2023).
 Anaerobic digestion of slaughterhouse residues can recover energy from high-strength organic material, but ammonia, fat, variable composition and pathogen risk can inhibit operation.
 Co-digestion and pre-treatment improve performance, while digestate management remains essential (Habchi et al., 2024).

 Animal by-product policy must account for the possibility that circular markets create perverse incentives.
 A valuable residue stream may reduce motivation to prevent waste, or high capital investment may lock a region into maintaining throughput.
-Moreover, some materials should not be recirculated into feed because of transmissible-disease or contaminant risks.
-The circular objective is therefore safe cascading, not complete valorisation at any cost.
+Moreover, some materials should not be recirculated into feed because of transmissible diseases or contaminant risks.
+The circular objective is therefore safe cascading, not complete valorization at any cost.
 Traceable categories, source separation, hygienic design and clear end-use restrictions are more important than the nominal percentage diverted from landfill.

 8. Environmental Performance and the Problem of Burden Shifting